strimzi/strimzi-kafka-operator/topic-controller/README.md

   name: orders
   partitions: "10"
   replicas: "2"
-  config: '{}'
 ```

+Because the `config` key is omitted from the `data` the topic's config will be empty, and thus default to the
+Kafka broker default.

-You would then create this ConfigMap:
+You would then create this ConfigMap in Kubernetes:

     kubectl create -f orders-topic.yaml

-Or
+Or in OpenShift:

     oc create -f orders-topic.yaml